11kaustubhpadwal/laundry-management-app/README.md

-# Fullstack MERN app
+### Description

-Repository for backend API.
+This is a repository for Get Laundered! web application's backend API.
+It is hosted on Heroku.